 The Class A Management Options are exercisable at \$0.09 per Option once vested.
 The Class B Management Options are exercisable at \$0.12 per Option once vested.
-All of the Management Options expire five years from grant date.
+All of the Management Options expire 25 August 2022.

 The Management Options will vest, subject to completion of 18 months' continuous service, on satisfaction of at least two of the following three conditions: